Little Magnetic Book

-Let $\x\in E$ and $V$ a small neighborhood of $\x$ in $\Omega$.
-We suppose that the opening angle at $\x$ is $\alpha$.
-There is a diffeomorphism, denoted by the local coordinates $(\hat{s},\hat{t},\hat{z})$, from $V$ to an open subset of the infinite wedge $\mathcal{W}_{\alpha}$.
-This diffeomorphism can be explicitly described.
-We refer to Chapter \ref{intro-models}, Section \ref{intro-models-edge} where some basic properties of the magnetic wedge were discussed.

-The model situations (magnetic wedge and smooth boundary) lead to compare the following quantities:
+The model situations (magnetic wedge and smooth boundary) lead to compare the following quantities

-where $\theta(\x)$ is defined in \eqref{D:theta(x)}, $\alpha(\x)$ and $E$ are defined in Definition \ref{Omega}.
-Let us state the different assumptions under which we work: \begin{hyp} \end{hyp} \begin{rem} Using \eqref{E:casmodele}, the fact that $\mathfrak{s}_{1}$ is increasing and Proposition \ref{prop:comparaisonnusigma}, we check that, in the model case when $\Omega$ is made of two parts of a sphere glued together, Assumption \ref{comparison} is satisfied for $\alpha$ small enough.
-By a continuity argument, Assumption \ref{comparison} holds for not too large perturbations of this lens. \end{rem} From the properties of the leading operator we see that we will be led to work near the point of the edge of maximal opening.
-Therefore we will assume the following generic assumption: \begin{hyp} We denote by $\alpha:E \mapsto (0,\pi)$ the opening angle of the lens.
-We assume that $\alpha$ admits a unique and non degenerate maximum at the point $\x_{0}$ and we let We denote $\tau=\tan\frac{\alpha}{2}$ and $\tau_{0}=\tan\frac{\alpha_{0}}{2}$. \end{hyp} In particular, under this assumption and Conjecture \ref{min-nu-edge}, the function $s\mapsto \nu_{1}^\Po(\alpha(s))$ admits a unique and non-degenerate minimum.
+Let us state the different assumptions under which we work.
+The first assumption could be called the \enquote{edge concentration} assumption. \begin{hyp} \end{hyp} From the properties of the leading operator we will be led to work near the point of the edge of maximal opening.
+Therefore we will assume the following generic assumption. \begin{hyp} We denote by $\alpha:E \mapsto (0,\pi)$ the opening angle of the lens.
+We assume that $\alpha$ admits a unique and non degenerate maximum at the point $\x_{0}$ and we let